The Divinity of Purpose

 The Divinity of Purpose is the sixth studio album by American metalcore band Hatebreed.
 The album was released in North America on January 29, 2013, through Razor & Tie and in Europe on January 25, 2013, through Nuclear Blast Records.
 The album was co-produced by Hatebreed, Zeuss and Josh Wilbur.
 According to band frontman Jamey Jasta, the album will be "all pit, no shit."
 On November 12, 2012, the group debuted a track from the album titled "Put It to the Torch" on YouTube.

 The Divinity of Purpose debuted at a career high No. 20 position on the Billboard 200 with over 17,400 copies sold in its first week.
 It has sold 55,000 copies in the US as of April 2016.

-Background
+Background and recording

-Jamey Jasta has described the recording approach as having strong work ethic: the band recorded “near to home in a friend’s studio.”
+Jamey Jasta has described the recording approach as having strong work ethic: the band recorded "near to home in a friend's studio."
+Jasta also claimed that having a good studio environment and a good environment on their recent tour made it easier for all the members of the band to be more creative during the recording and writing process.

 The process involved collaboration: Jasta, guitarist(s), and other members would bring riffs, ideas, then refine them together.
-Frank Novinec (guitarist) said that for this album, Hatebreed intentionally aimed for songs that are more “meat and potatoes” — more direct, heavier, less “fluff.”
+Frank Novinec (guitarist) said that for this album, Hatebreed intentionally aimed for songs that are more "meat and potatoes" — more direct, heavier, less "fluff."

+In late March of 2012, Hatebreed had officially began writing for the album.
+On May 23, they officially entered the studio to begin recording, and by September 13, they had completed the record.

+On October 11, 2012, it was announced Hatebreed had signed with Razor & Tie to release the album in North America and Nuclear Blast to release it in Europe.

+Lyrical content

-The album title “The Divinity of Purpose” is not explicitly religious — Jasta has framed it as a metaphor for the internal struggle between light and dark, good and bad, and having a purpose to guide you.
-While the band retains their aggressive delivery and heavy instrumentation, they also emphasize uplifting, motivational messaging — resilience, standing by one’s convictions, perseverance.
+The album title "The Divinity of Purpose" is not explicitly religious — Jasta has framed it as a metaphor for the internal struggle between light and dark, good and bad, and having a purpose to guide you.
+While the band retains their aggressive delivery and heavy instrumentation, they also emphasize uplifting, motivational messaging — resilience, standing by one's convictions, perseverance.

+During an interview with Loudwire Jasta commented on the lyrical themes and title stating:

+Although we had some bright moments on the last record like ‘In Ashes They Shall Reap’ and maybe a song like ‘Become the Fuse’ on this record, I wanted every song to have at least a big line or a big lyric that someone could really relate to.
+And because the title is ‘The Divinity of Purpose’ I really feel like that sparks a new thought within the listener.
+Maybe it would make someone say, “What is my purpose in life?,” and for me my purpose in life changed, for many years it was my daughter, for my teenage years it was music and now as an adult it has gone back to being music.